• About

 • Mix the farfel with 2 of the eggs and a teaspoon of the salt and then toast the mixture over low heat in a heavy skillet, mixing frequently to be sure the pieces brown and separate.
 I found medium low heat worked better than low.
 Set the pieces aside while you:

 • In a medium bowl, beat the remaining 2 eggs with the sugar, 1 teaspoon of salt, 1 teaspoon of cinnamon, ½ teaspoon of nutmeg, and 3 tablespoons of the melted and cooled butter or margarine.
-Add in the toasted farfel mixture and ½ cup of water.
+Add in the toasted farfel mixture and ½ cup of water (and dried fruit if using).

 • In your greased baking dish, layer ½ the apple slices and sprinkle them with the lemon juice and a dusting of cinnamon, then add the matzo farfel mixture and then top with the remaining apples.
 Then sprinkle with the toasted ground nuts and dust it with a bit more cinnamon and pour over the remaining melted butter or margarine.